 - Feed smaller, more frequent meals

-- Decrease or eliminate grains (especially sweet feed) that form volatile fatty acids (VFAs)
+- Decrease or eliminate grains (especially sweet feeds)

-- Decrease stress caused by isolation of stalled horses by having other horses nearby and visible
+- Decrease stress due to the isolation of stalled horses; have other horses nearby and visible

-Though some ulcers may spontaneously resolve on their own, most will need treatment in order to heal, especially when horses remain in performance or training.
-There are several different approaches to treating ulcers in horses, but the primary one is acid suppressive therapy.
+Though some ulcers may spontaneously resolve on their own, most will need treatment in order to heal, especially when horses remain in training.
+There are several different approaches to treating ulcers in horses, but the primary one is acid-suppressive therapy.

-The most commonly prescribed ulcer treatment is omeprazole, an FDA approved proton pump inhibiting drug that has been well studied.
-Other drugs may prescribed depending on the location and severity of your horse’s ulcers.
+The most commonly prescribed ulcer treatment is omeprazole, an FDA-approved proton pump inhibiting drug that has been well studied.
+Other drugs may be prescribed depending on the location and severity of your horse’s ulcers.
 Some of these treatments include histamine blockers, coating or binding agents, synthetic hormones, prokinetic agents, and antibiotics, and a combination of several therapies is used in some instances.

 Is Your Horse's Diet Missing Anything?